 Last, but not least; athletic performance which was increased through gains in muscle size last longer than gains that are purely neuromuscular.
 This is because the body carries a “neuromuscular tuning” that can go “out of tune” quickly in a detrained state.
 On the other hand, when a person puts on muscle, it takes a while to lose it.
 This is often why many programs feature a “hypertrophy” phase prior to the start of a grueling season, as the muscle-size pickup will help an athlete maintain performance for an extended period of time.

-In a nutshell, the above are your basic adaptations to strength training.
+In a nutshell, strength training enhances athletic performance.
 There are several different forms of strength training, some catering more towards neuromuscular adaptations, and some to muscle size.
 Knowing what is going on with your body as you train is foundational to reaching peak performance when it matters most.

 - Siff, M. 2003.
 Supertraining.
 Denver: Supertraining Institute.